sandord/atarist-dev-resources/README.md

 This section contains resources for cross-compiling Atari ST software from other platforms.
 Developing on the Atari ST itself is often limited by its hardware capabilities and with cross-compilation, you can leverage more powerful development environments.

 - [Thorsten Otto's m68k-atari-mint cross-tools page](https://tho-otto.de/crossmint.php)
-  - A guide to cross-compiling for the Atari ST using GCC.
+  - A page full of resources for cross-compiling for the Atari ST using GCC.

 ## Github repositories